EuroTUG/eurotug.github.io/index.md

 **Monday, 24.
 June 2024**

-> This day will focus on beginner level and will introduce new users to Trilinos.

 | Time (CEST) | Topic | Speaker |
 | ----------- | ----------- | ----------- |
 | 10:00 |  | Registration |